HangfireIO/Hangfire.Documentation/README.md

 [Official installation guide](http://sphinx-doc.org/latest/install.html) describes all steps required to run Sphinx on Windows / Linux / Mac OS X.

-**You are not required** to install Sphinx – documentation is being automatically deployed to the site after each commit.
-For small changes just propose a pull request.
-Thanks to [Read the Docs](https://readthedocs.org) service for help!

 #### Building